 A diet that is low in fiber and high in fat may increase your risk of developing pancreatic cancer.

 Some families seem to have a genetic predisposition to develop certain types of cancer, including pancreatic cancer.
-If your mother, father, brother, or sister has had pancreatic cancer, you are three times as likely to develop the disease yourself.
+If your mother, father, brother, or sister has had pancreatic cancer, you are 3 times as likely to develop the disease yourself.
 The presence of colon or ovarian cancer within your family also increases your risk of developing pancreatic cancer.

 About 10% of pancreatic cancers are due to hereditary factors.
 The following hereditary conditions increase the risk of pancreatic cancer: